Automating PEP 8 Style Checks with Git Pre-commit Hooks

 - help in code reviews;

-Flake8 is easy to install with pip.
-Pip is the standard package manager for Python, and should you need guidance on how to install it, read the article at realpython.com.
-Since you are reading this post, I assume that, most likely, you have already installed pip on your system.
+Flake8 is a Python linter that is easy to install with pip.
+Pip is the standard package manager for Python; if you need guidance on installing it, read the article at realpython.com.
+Since you are reading this post, you most likely already have pip on your system.

 # define which Python version you want to install flake8 for